Mr. Chadd

 Mr. Chadd is a digital, on demand homework platform, founded by Jan Kuipers and Kim van der Esch in the city of Groningen, The Netherlands, in 2014.
 The company focuses on accessible and tailor-made homework assistance for high school pupils throughout the Benelux, via an online program and mobile application.
 With over 200 employees and 35,000 users, the company has seen a large growth over the past two years.
+On March 6th 2026 the company announced it has ben acquired by the Dutch publisher Malmberg.

 Digital homework assistance

 Mr. Chadd is the first online, on demand homework platform worldwide.
 The program was started in 2014 by Kuipers & Van der Esch, after reforms in Dutch educational law made it necessary for high schools to offer each and every student the care and attention needed to be able to fully participate in the educational system.
 The educational program enables students to get on demand homework assistance where and whenever they need it.

 Method of employment

 The Mr. Chadd program works by creating an online link between carefully selected and specialized university students (coaches) and high school students.
 When a student is doing homework and cannot answer a question, the student logs into the Mr. Chadd website, posts the question in the specific course it belongs to (via text, image, or voice clip), at which point the coaches that are enrolled to that course (i.e. mathematics) see the question appear in their web browser or app.
 A coach accepts the question and is then able to answer it.
 The average time from posting the question to it being accepted by a coach is < 10 seconds, increasing the effective time a high school student spends on making homework.